Structure of the Program

 Dissertations can be written in one of the working languages of the European Review of Public Law:English, French, Spanish, Russian, Portuguese, German or Italian.
 A dissertation should be not be less than 22,000 words and no more than 30,000 words.

 Where a dissertation will not comply with the required length, or where there is a request for an extension of time for submitting a dissertation, a student should file a formal request in the form of a letter addressed to the Academy’s Director, explaining the reasons for not complying with the guidelines, along with their assigned supervisor’s opinion.
 A request to the Director is to be made via the Academy’s Secretariat; the Director’s decision is final.

 The following points are to be noted in addition:

 • Texts must be presented in: Times New Roman 11pt font, at 1.5 spaced, and text justified.
 Paragraphs should not be indented.
 Please use footnotes rather than endnotes, using Times New Roman font, size 10.
 Cross-references should refer to the relevant section of the dissertation or to the exact footnote number and not to a page number of the dissertation.

 • All references, cross-references and citations should be checked by the authors before the submission of their articles.

 • Final decisions on formatting matters, or matters of grammar, punctuation etc. that are not mentioned in this document are to be taken by the Editors.

 Students whose dissertation will be selected for publication in the Academy of European Public Law Series, will be invited in due time, by the EPLO Editions Office, to submit the final version of their dissertation.
-This should be accompanied by a short abstract -of no more than 200 words-, outlining the content of their dissertation and giving a brief presentation of the author’s professional/academic qualification, as well as a few key words.
+This should be accompanied by a short abstract -of no more than 200 words-, outlining the content and argument of the dissertation.
+A student should also provide a brief statement of the author’s professional/academic qualifications.